Top Hotjar Alternatives & Competitors based on 274 Reviews

 FullStory

-- Key Features: Session replay, heatmaps, user insights, and error tracking.
+- Key Features: Session replay, heatmaps, event tracking, on-demand support for troubleshooting user issues.

 -